 Also known as Connel Ferry Viaduct.
 Bridge is used rather than viaduct as the structure has a long span crossing Loch Etive, and the Falls of Lora, and is not a series of similarly sized arches.
 The bridge is 'B' listed.
 The metalwork is painted light grey, the approach arches are granite.
+The line carried a single track railway.

 It is a cantilever bridge with a tower on the north and south banks.
 Each end is approached by three arch masonry viaducts.
 The central span is of 524 ft, the overall length 1020 ft, height over high water 54 ft.
 The engineers were John Wolfe Barry, John Forman, Henry Marc Brunel and George Edward Wilson Cruttwell (resident engineer for Barry).
 The bridge's metalwork was manufactured at the Germiston Works of Arrol's Bridge and Roof Co - 2600 tons of metal.
 Construction began in 1898.